The Importance of a User-Friendly Website

 But why should you care about UCD when you’re building your website?

-The design of a user-friendly website doesn’t only affect the experience of your visitors.
-It also has a massive impact on the user’s trust in your website and its organic performance in the SERP.
+The design of a user-friendly website affects more than just the experience of your visitors.
+It also greatly impacts the user’s trust in your website and its organic performance in the SERP.

 SIDENOTE.
 SERP = Search Engine Results Page.